aleckoryak/AWS-Syndicate/task08/README.md

 ```powershell
 syndicate generate meta cloudwatch_event_rule --resource_name uuid_trigger --rule_type schedule --expression "cron(* * ? * * *)"
 ```

+6. Implement the Logic of the Function:

+In the Lambda function code, implement the logic to generate 10 random UUIDs and store them in an S3 bucket within a new file.
+Include the execution start time in the file name.

 ---

 ### Build and Deploy Project with the Syndicate Tool: